PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

     4. Where the DPIA did not provide how to effectively address the risks, the Privacy Manager must initiate the consultation with the competent Supervisory Authority to receive help with searching for the solution.
-        In this case, Playform must not conduct the activity before the Supervisory Authority approves the processing activity in question.
+        In this case, PlayForm must not conduct the activity before the Supervisory Authority approves the processing activity in question.

 ## Data Retention

 1.  **<span class="underline">General Rule.</span>**

-    1. The Privacy Manager must make sure that Playform clearly defined the data storage periods and/or criteria for determining the storage periods for each processing activity it has.
+    1. The Privacy Manager must make sure that PlayForm clearly defined the data storage periods and/or criteria for determining the storage periods for each processing activity it has.
 The periods for each processing activity must be specified in the Records of processing activities.

-    2. Each department within Playform must comply with the data storage periods in accordance with the retention schedule provided in Records of processing activities.
+    2. Each department within PlayForm must comply with the data storage periods in accordance with the retention schedule provided in Records of processing activities.
 The Privacy Manager must supervise each department and make sure they comply with this requirement.